The Seam Maker Handbook

 Any relevant education or training

-If your address changes at any point, please change it on the platform AND message Lollo about it.
+If your address changes at any point, please change it on the platform AND message our support team.

 We are building more in depth profiles for Makers, curated by The Seam, to help build customer trust.
 We'll use the information shared by you when you sign up for The Seam to build your extended profile.